-- Beginning in early March, make three applications at two week intervals. - Make the next three applications at three week intervals. - Thereafter, apply once per month or whenever visibility exceeds 18-24 inches. - Cease fertilization by the end of October.
+- Beginning in early March, make three applications at two week intervals. - Make the next three applications at three week intervals. - ♦ Thereafter, apply once per month or whenever visibility exceeds 18-24 inches. - Cease fertilization by the end of October.

-Our Fertilization Service completely removes the burden and nuisance of fertilizing your lake.
+We offer a convenient Fertilization Service, which completely removes the burden and nuisance of fertilizing your lake.
 Our trained technicians will visit your pond, at prescribed intervals, carefully measuring and recording water visibility and applying the proper dosage of fertilizer.
 Our visits are conveniently recorded on a small sign, situated on the pond bank.
 In addition, we regularly check and log total water alkalinity as well as keep an eye out for potentially problematic vegetation.